On N\'eron-Severi lattices of Jacobian elliptic K3 surfaces: The Infinite Automorphism Group Case

 \section{The Infinite Automorphism Group Case}

 We have the following: \begin{theorem} Let $\pi: \mathcal{X} \to \mathbb{P}^1$ be a Jacobian elliptic K3 surface with a N\'eron-Severi lattice $L$ that is 2-elementary.
 The K3 surface $\mathcal{X}$ has an infinite automorphism group if and only if $L$ appears in Tables~\ref{tab:K3JEF2_a}--\ref{tab:K3JEF2_c}.
-In each case, the extremal Jacobian elliptic fibrations existing on $\mathcal{X}$ are indicated in the right column, in terms of their root lattice $K^{\text{root}}$ and Mordell-Weil group $\mathpzc{W}$.
-Moreover, in each case $\mathcal{X}$ supports at least one additional Jacobian elliptic fibration with $\operatorname{rank}\operatorname{MW}(\pi, \sigma)>0$. \end{theorem} \begin{remark} Theorem~\ref{prop2} incorporates results from previous works, as follows: \begin{enumerate} \item For $(\rho, \ell, \delta) = (10, 8,0)$, the corresponding lattice-polarized K3 surfaces are double covers of a general rational elliptic surface and do not admit extremal Jacobian elliptic fibrations.
+In each case, the Jacobian elliptic fibrations with finite Mordell-Weil group supported on $\mathcal{X}$ are indicated in the right column, in terms of their root lattice $K^{\text{root}}$ and Mordell-Weil group $\mathpzc{W}$.
+Moreover, in each case $\mathcal{X}$ supports at least one additional Jacobian elliptic fibration with $\operatorname{rank}\operatorname{MW}(\mathcal{X}, \pi) >0$. \end{theorem} \begin{remark} Theorem~\ref{prop2} incorporates results from previous works, as follows: \begin{enumerate} \item For $(\rho, \ell, \delta) = (10, 8,0)$, the corresponding lattice-polarized K3 surfaces are double covers of a general rational elliptic surface and do not admit Jacobian elliptic fibrations with finite Mordell-Weil group.
 This K3 family is discussed in \cite{MR4069236}*{Sec.~4.5}. \item For $(\rho, \ell, \delta) = (16, 6,1)$, the corresponding K3 surface is a special type of double-sextic K3 surface.
-In this case, the possible Jacobian elliptic fibrations are classified by Kloosterman \cite{MR2254405}. \item For $(\rho, \ell, \delta) = (16+k, 6-k, 1)$ with $k=0, 1, 2, 3$, the associated lattice polarized K3 surfaces are constructed, as twisted Legendre pencils, in \cites{MS:2021, MR1013162, MR894512, MR1023921, MR2854198, MR1877757}. \item For $(\rho, \ell, \delta) = (18, 4,0)$, the associated lattice-polarized K3 surfaces ares general Kummer surfaces associated with products of two non-isogenous elliptic curves.
+In this case, the possible Jacobian elliptic fibrations are classified by Kloosterman \cite{MR2254405}. \item For $(\rho, \ell, \delta) = (16+k, 6-k, 1)$ with $k=0, 1, 2, 3$, the associated lattice polarized K3 surfaces are constructed, as twisted Legendre pencils, in \cites{MR4494119, MR1013162, MR894512, MR1023921, MR2854198, MR1877757}. \item For $(\rho, \ell, \delta) = (18, 4,0)$, the associated lattice-polarized K3 surfaces ares general Kummer surfaces associated with products of two non-isogenous elliptic curves.
 The Jacobian elliptic fibrations in this case are classified in \cites{MR1013073, MR2409557}. \end{enumerate} \end{remark} \begin{proof} We follow the same strategy as in the proof of Theorem~\ref{prop1}.
 For $(\rho, \ell) = (14, 8)$, the fibration with twelve singular fibers of type $I_2$ and Mordell-Weil group $(\mathbb{Z}/2\mathbb{Z})^2$ was discussed in detail in \cite{MR1871336}.
 For $(\rho, \ell) = (14, 6)$ and $(\rho, \ell)=(18,2)$, one determines by explicit lattice theoretic calculations whether $\delta=0$ or $\delta=1$, in the case of fibrations with non-trivial Mordell-Weil group.
 This approach was discussed in \cites{Clingher:2020baq}.
 For $(\rho, \ell) = (18, 4)$ we apply results from \cites{MR1013073, MR2409557} to determine, in the case of fibrations with non-trivial Mordell-Weil group, whether $\delta=0$ or $\delta=1$.
-Finally, for each K3 surface $\mathcal{X}$ considered in this theorem there is at least one Jacobian elliptic fibration with $\operatorname{rank}\operatorname{MW}(\pi, \sigma) >0$.
-This follows from a theorem of Nikulin \cite{MR633160b}*{Thm.~10.2.1}. \end{proof}
+Finally, for each K3 surface $\mathcal{X}$ considered in this theorem there is at least one Jacobian elliptic fibration with $\operatorname{rank}\operatorname{MW}(\mathcal{X}, \pi) >0$.
+This follows from a theorem of Nikulin \cite{MR633160b}*{Thm.~10.2.1}. \end{proof} \begin{remark} In \cite{MR1432379} Nishiyama proposed an alternate way of classifying Jacobian elliptic fibrations, including the ones with infinite Mordell-Weil groups.
+However, we will be completing the task of computing the lattice theoretic multiplicities of all Jacobian elliptic fibrations with finite Mordell-Weil group in this article.
+The classification of the Jacobian elliptic fibrations with an infinite Mordell-Weil group for the K3 surfaces in Tables~\ref{tab:K3JEF2_a}--\ref{tab:K3JEF2_c} will be presented elsewhere. \end{remark}